KoKuToru/koku-xinput-wine/README.md

 koku-xinput-wine
 ================

 Adds xinput support to wine, without changing the source of wine.
-Modified to use SDL2 gamepad mappings
+Modified to use SDL2 gamepad mappings.

 Install
 ---------------------
 If you are on 64Bit you will need 32Bit tool-chain (multilib)

-Because this will generate 32Bit code, no 64Bit support !

 It depens on SDL2-Librarys.